 – focus on what you LIKE to do.
 Do you love yoga?
 Playing with your dogs?
 Writing?
 This is the ideal place to start, but a mild word of warning: sometimes taking your beloved hobby and turning it into your job can end poorly — you still hate your job and you no longer can enjoy the hobby.

 – try to picture your ideal day “at the office.”
 Are you working with other people?
 Are you in a formal environment?
 Are you accomplishing Great Things or are you mostly just happy to be able to leave by 5:30 every day?
+We talked a bit about this with our discussion of how to know whether your job is right for you — knowing which tasks get green lights and which get red lights from you.

 – talk to other people.
 If you know people who seem happy in their career, take them out for lunch or dinner — ask them to describe their job, what they like about it, what they don’t, how they might suggest you get into it.
 I did that with one friend who was a consultant for a big firm.
 Even if you end up deciding “not for me” (or even “not for me right now”) it helps inform your decision and cuts down on regrets.